DanielHauge/Databases/README.md

 ### Initial Problem statement
 Which database paradigm is best?

-Given end-userqueries found in [Project description](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/blob/master/assignments/Project%20Description.ipynb), which database management system form the 4 database paradigm is best at the given task?.
+Given end-userqueries found in [Project description](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/blob/master/assignments/Project%20Description.ipynb), which database management system form the 4 database paradigm is best at the given task?, but also in general?

 Considering what is best requires some parameters.
 Given the parameters:
 - Speed